 Quick Summary

-- Start with a hazard assessment specific to your location — earthquakes in the Pacific Northwest require different planning than hurricanes in the Gulf
+- Start with a hazard assessment specific to your location — earthquakes in the Pacific Northwest demand different planning than hurricanes along the Gulf Coast

-- Assign roles to every capable household member — who grabs the go-bags, who secures the pets, who accounts for children
+- Assign roles to every capable household member — who grabs the go-bags, who secures the pets, who accounts for the kids

-- Organize critical documents in a single grab-and-go binder — insurance policies, IDs, medical records, and financial account information
+- Organize critical documents in a single grab-and-go binder — insurance policies, IDs, medical records, and financial account info

 - Drill twice a year and update after every major life change — a plan you’ve never practiced is just a document

-An emergency preparedness plan is a written document that identifies local hazards, establishes evacuation routes and meeting points, assigns roles to household members, inventories emergency supplies, and organizes critical documents — designed to guide decision-making during a crisis when stress impairs clear thinking.
+An emergency preparedness plan is a written document that identifies local hazards, establishes evacuation routes and meeting points, assigns roles to household members, inventories emergency supplies, and organizes critical documents — all designed to guide your decisions during a crisis when stress makes clear thinking nearly impossible.

-- Hazard assessment — identifying the specific threats relevant to your location
+- Hazard assessment — the specific threats relevant to where you live

-- Evacuation routes — primary, alternate, and walking routes away from danger
+- Evacuation routes — primary, alternate, and on-foot routes away from danger

-- Meeting points — predetermined locations where household members regroup
+- Meeting points — predetermined locations where your household regroups

-- Role assignments — specific tasks assigned to each person in the household
+- Role assignments — specific tasks for each person

-- Supply inventory — what you have, where it’s stored, and when it expires
+- Supply inventory — what you have, where it’s stored, when it expires

 - Document organization — critical paperwork consolidated for rapid retrieval

-- Maintenance schedule — regular drills and updates to keep the plan current
+- Maintenance schedule — regular drills and updates to keep everything current

-Here’s why the written part matters more than most people realize.
+Why does the “written” part matter so much?
 I’ve run dozens of community preparedness workshops, and I always start with the same exercise: I ask everyone to close their eyes and mentally walk through their evacuation plan.
 Then I ask them to write it down step by step.
-The gap between what people think they know and what they can actually articulate on paper is enormous.
-Under real disaster stress — when adrenaline floods your system, kids are crying, and visibility is zero — that gap becomes lethal.
+The gap between what people think they know and what they can actually put on paper is enormous.
+Under real disaster stress — adrenaline flooding your system, kids crying, zero visibility — that gap becomes dangerous.

 FEMA, the Red Cross, and OSHA all recommend written plans for homes, families, and workplaces.
 Not because bureaucracies love paperwork, but because decades of disaster response data show the same thing I’ve witnessed in the field: written plans outperform mental plans every single time.

-The 2023 FEMA National Household Survey found that only 48% of American households have developed an emergency plan.
-Even fewer have that plan written down in a format the whole family can access.
-People know they should have one.
-They just don’t get around to it.
-I understand — it feels like a big, abstract project with no immediate deadline.
+The 2023 FEMA National Household Survey found that only about 48% of American households have developed an emergency plan.
+Even fewer have it written down in a format the whole family can access.
+You probably know you should have one.
+You just haven’t gotten around to it.
+I get it — it feels like a big, abstract project with no immediate deadline.

 The 80-20 rule applies here powerfully.
-The initial 20% of effort — sitting down for two hours to write a basic family emergency plan — delivers 80% of the preparedness benefit.
+That initial 20% of effort — sitting down for two hours to write a basic plan — delivers 80% of the preparedness benefit.
 You don’t need a 50-page binder to start.
 You need a clear, actionable document that answers the critical questions before the crisis asks them.

 Step 1: Assess Your Hazards